 Part 1

-God tells us in The Ten Commandments to honor our parents.
+God tells us in the Ten Commandments to honor our parents.

 Part 2

-Honoring our fathers and mothers means treating them with respect and esteeming their position, even if they are individually unworthy of admiration.
+Honoring our fathers and mothers means treating them with respect and esteeming their position, even if they are unworthy of admiration.

 Part 3